iJinjin/daytime-tcp/README.md

 `make clean` cleans all object / executable files
 `make clobber` cleans all object / executable files + all unnecessary files created from previous make commands

-*Note that compilation shows warnings about conflicting pointer types, but these can be ignored.*

 ### Things to note

 Server should be opened with a **port number** passed as the argument.